cerner/fhir.cerner.com/content/millennium/r4/financial/general/insurance-plan.md

 ## Overview

-The Insurance Plan resource is used to describe a health insurance offering and supports the return of a list of details, such as who it is owned and administered by, the plan's coverage area, and contact information.
+The InsurancePlan resource is used to describe a health insurance offering and supports the return of a list of details, such as who it is owned and administered by, the plan's coverage area, and contact information.

 The following fields are returned if valued: